-Any supervisor who receives a harassment complaint shall notify the Superintendent or designee, who shall ensure that the complaint is appropriately investigated.
+Any supervisor who receives a harassment complaint shall notify the Superintendent or designee, who shall investigate the complaint in an appropriate and timely manner.

 The district prohibits retaliatory behavior against any complainant or any participant in the complaint process.
 Each complaint of sexual harassment shall be promptly investigated in a way that respects the privacy of all parties concerned.